byui-cse/cse-251-student-version/lesson_12/canvas/team_2.md

 ## Assignment

 Download the file `team2.go` from the folder `week12/team2` in Github.
+It's very important to place this go file in it's own folder.

 ### Sample Output of the program